 How long are your programs?
 Currently, the programs we offer range from two weeks up to two years.
 For a complete list, please visit the Programs page on our website.

 When can I start?
 When is the next semester?
 The college is open year round and has three semester start times for our Diploma and Associate Degree programs to begin – spring semester in January, summer semester in May and fall semester in September.
-Our Career Preparation Courses, ranging from two to five weeks, are scheduled at various times throughout the year.
+Our Test Preparation Courses, ranging from two to five weeks, are scheduled at various times throughout the year.

 Are clinical rotations required?
 Yes, for our Diploma and Associate Degree programs, clinical rotations are a required part of your coursework.
 These experiences are in place to help build your education and prepare you for the workforce by providing real life, hands-on experiences in healthcare settings such as hospitals, physician offices, and rehabilitation facilities.

 What campus security measures are in place at Taylor College?
 Since our campus opened in Belleview, Taylor College has maintained an extremely low crime environment for our students, faculty and staff.
 We have security throughout the premises and make safety a main priority on our campus.
 For more details, please view our annual Crime and Safety Handbook.